-Gaudi’s Sidewalk in Barcelona is world renowned.
-This blanket brings it to life in your home.
+Gaudi’s Sidewalk in Barcelona is world-renowned, and this The Gaudi Sidewalk Blanket brings the artwork to life in your own home.

 Wanting to crochet an homage to Gaudi’s Sidewalk and making it a reality were two different things.
 It surprised me how long it took to get the exact gauge and stitch sizing for the correct dimensions.
 And then the time it took to create the piece.

 I worked on this project one piece at a time at just under five months.
 It wasn’t the only WIP on my couch, so I would pick it up when I wanted and do a hexagon here and there.
 One of my favorite things about working in pieces is the small goals that don’t feel overwhelming.